AryaMoghaddam/Muisc-Pal/README.md

 ![Screenshot (11)](https://user-images.githubusercontent.com/63557848/128607946-5a0a0471-ce59-4f57-89d6-f0b15b012aa6.png)

-Jupyter notebook allowed me create a vs.code file which then translates to the process you see above!The programm brakes down the indexes entered by the user and creates a binary tree, in which each node has only two childs, and continues this process until it reaches an endpoint.
-After the program enters the propmt it starts searching in this binary tree and guesses the genre of music in  a matter of seconds!
+I created a vs.code file with Jupyter notebook which then translated the process you see above!The programm brakes down the indexes entered by the user and creates a binary tree, in which each node has only two childs, and continues this process until it reaches an endpoint.
+After the user enters the propmt it starts searching in this binary tree and guesses the genre of music in  a matter of seconds!